actsasrob/lircdo/README_lircd.conf.md

     tion  found  there and will only try to record the buttons.
 This is very useful if you want to learn a remote where config files of the same brand are  already  available.

 If the generated remote control definition file doesn't work you could try starting with a publicly available definition file for a similar brand of hardware.
 Strip out the content between the `begin codes` and `end codes` sections before starting the capture using irrecord.
-NOTE: the section delimeters may be `begin raw_codes` and `end raw_codes` depending on the type of capture used by irrecord.
+NOTE: the section delimiters may be `begin raw_codes` and `end raw_codes` depending on the type of capture used by irrecord.

 It is worth reading through the [irrecord documentation](http://www.lirc.org/html/irrecord.html) to glean additional things you can try to get a working remote control definition file.